Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Homomorphisms induced by continuous functions

+To simplify notation; we will use $[f]_r$ to represent the reduced representative of $[f]$ when $f$ is a path in a one-dimensional continuum and $[f]_{k,l}$ to represent a $(k,l)$-reduced representative of $f$ when $f$ is a path a planar Peano continuum.

-Proposition \ref{corr} gives us a function, $\psi$ from the set of reduced paths with initial point $x_0$ and terminal point in $B_\phi(X)$ to the set of paths in $Y$ from $y_0$ to points in $B(Y)$ by $\psi(\alpha) =[\mf a]_r$.
+Proposition \ref{corr} gives us a function $\psi$ from the set of reduced paths with initial point $x_0$ and terminal point in $B(X)$ to the set of paths in $Y$ from $y_0$ to points in $B(Y)$.
 We want to extended $\psi$ to reduced paths from $x_0$ to arbitrary points of $X$.
-However, before we can do this we need to understand the relationship of $\phi$ with the good arcs in $X$.